pranitjaiswal4/professional-career/content/post/jupyter/index.md

 • The purpose is of this notebook to submit my project of Data Mining to practice classifier and feature engineering.

-### The reference for this code is taken from the following:
+### Reference for this code is taken from the following urls:

 1. https://www.kaggle.com/gunesevitan/titanic-advanced-feature-engineering-tutorial
 2. https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert